 Jennifer is also a mom to children with late stage, disseminated Lyme disease and multiple Co-Infections.
 Jennifer’s involvement with LymeHope arose after a chance encounter with Sue Faber on Facebook in 2016.
 Together, Jennifer and Sue started LymeHope as a vehicle to provide support and hope to Lyme sufferers across Canada, and to drive change in Canada to ensure that other families infected with Lyme & related diseases will be able to access up to date, comprehensive and compassionate care and treatment at home.
 LymeHope also aims to be a trusted information resource for medical professionals interested in learning more about these diseases.
 Jennifer and her husband live in Oakville Ontario, have 4 children and 2 dogs.

 Sue Faber is a married, mother of three daughters, residing in Burlington, Ontario.
 She is trained as a registered nurse (BScN) with a background in ER nursing as well as case management in the community.
-Sue and her husband Andrew, compelled to live out their Christian faith, also served in a missions capacity in Africa for two years between 2008-2010.
-Sue's heart has always been advocacy and giving the marginalized a voice and a solid platform in which to rise up above adversity.
-Her family has now joins the ranks of the marginalized as they join thousands of other Canadians who must navigate the uncertain and troubling waters of Lyme disease.
+Sue's heart has always been advocacy and giving the marginalized a voice and a solid platform in which to rise up above adversity, her Christian faith is her personal anchor.

 Sue was diagnosed with Lyme Disease in 2016, after over 15 years of being symptomatic with over 20 ‘strange symptoms’, and progressively getting worse including: tachycardia, memory problems, choking, coughing, migratory pain and profound fatigue.
 Sue's story is not unfamiliar, and echoed by so many fellow Canadians.
 The truly tragic thing is that as an RN, she never once considered Lyme as the culprit, after-all, she never had the ‘mandatory tick bite’ or ‘bullseye rash’.